Floor Covering News and Information on all types of flooring

 Step 6: Inspect for Mold and Structural Damage

 Check drywall, insulation, and wood framing for signs of mold or warping.
 If materials are saturated and cannot be dried within 48 hours, they may need to be removed and replaced.
+Mold spreads quickly and can compromise indoor air quality.

 For mold prevention tips, see: Care and Fixing Wood Flooring